Site icon eCommerce Blog on Running an Online Marketplace

 WooCommerce wordpress plugin

-Much like Ecwid, WooCommerce functions as a versatile shopping cart plugin that seamlessly integrates into your existing WordPress websites.
+Unlike other websites like Shopify, WooCommerce functions as a versatile shopping cart plugin that easily integrates into your existing WordPress websites.
 Once installed, you gain full control over the design and development of your online storefront, all within the framework of this source-available popular platform.

 WooCommerce itself is a cost-effective solution, making it particularly appealing to budget-conscious entrepreneurs looking to create an online store without incurring hefty initial expenses.
 However, it’s essential to factor in ongoing operational costs, including hosting, a domain name, and the procurement of an SSL certificate, elements vital for the security of your web-based shop.
 Many hosting providers include a free SSL certificate, or alternatively, you can manually install a Let’s Encrypt SSL certificate at no additional cost.
 Also, you can often get a free domain name from the provider.